rsr-at-mindtwin/wisdom/README.md

 12. You will not ever feel like doing it
 13. Always ask doctors or lawyers "what would YOU do?" instead of "what should I do?"; they don't know YOUR situation and constraints but they can explain their constraints.
 14. The statistics apply to you, too.  e.g., E=PV.
+15. No matter how well meaning you may be, or how obvious the situation is, except for disclosing what is patently obvious (what you are doing, visibly, at the time, why you are some place in that moment) and what is required of you (name, driver's license when driving), don't talk to the police.
+"I am exercising my sixth amendment right to counsel and will not answer questions without my attorney being present."